flavio-bianchetti/trybe-exercises/fundamentos/bloco-3-introducao-a-html-e-css/dia-5-projeto-lesson-learned/README.md

 _Picture above_

-Check out the results of this and other projects in the <a href="https://flavio-bianchetti.github.io/" target="_blank">portfolio</a>.
+Check out the results of this and other projects in the <a target="_blank" href="https://flavio-bianchetti.github.io/">portfolio</a>.